October Birthstones: Opal & Tourmaline

 Birthstone jewelry is an incredibly popular option for birthday gifts.
 Plus, many people enjoy treating themselves to the occasional piece of birthstone jewelry.
 It’s common to feel a special connection to your birth month’s gemstone, making wearing it particularly meaningful.

 Every month has at least one birthstone associated with it.
-If you are wondering what the October birthstone is, here’s what you need to know.
+If you are wondering what the October birthstone is, read on because you'll uncover the mesmerizing beauty and rich history of October's birthstones, Opal and Tourmaline.

 What Is the October Birthstone?